 Component Verification Using X-ray Computed Tomography and CAD Comparison

-The following video and training material will use an additively manufactured con rod to demonstrate how the surface profile generated from X-ray CT data can be compared to the original component CAD design.
+The following video and training material uses an additively manufactured con rod to demonstrate how the surface profile generated from X-ray CT data can be compared to the original component CAD design.